MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/code-editor.md

     - ProfessorKendrick
 ---

-# Customize web pages using the code editor
+# Customize webpages by using the code editor

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]